elnuil/Sync_File/README.md

 I restructured the code to make it more organized and easier to read.
 I replaced the file copying method with  using the 'shutil' library to ensure file metadata is preserved during copying.
 The code runs in an infinite loop with a 1 hour interval for periodic synchronization and logs messages with timestamps for tracking.

-Please note that this solution was developed as part of a hiring process, and I am sharing it here for transparency and to showcase my problem-solving skills.
+Please note that this solution was developed as part of a process, and I am sharing it here for transparency and to showcase my problem-solving skills.